 Dr. McCoy adjudicates at choral festivals and clinics in Delaware, Pennsylvania, Maryland, New Jersey, and Virginia.
 She presents at conferences and choral reading sessions and conducts honor choirs at various levels.
 Her education includes a Bachelor’s Degree in Music Education from Bucknell University, a Master’s Degree in Choral Conducting from Westminster Choir College, and a Doctorate of Musical Art in Music Education from Boston University.
 She studied conducting with Joseph Flummerfelt, Andrew Megill, James Jordan and William Payn.
 She performs frequently as a soprano soloist in choral works such as Haydn’s Lord Nelson Mass and Handel’s Messiah.
 She was the soprano in residence for the Bach Cantata Ensemble of Southern Maryland.
 Her research interests include community engagement, adult music education, and preservice music education.

 The University sponsores and participates in numerous events at the Heritage Center and at the Shakespearean theatres in Cedar City.
-The Orchestra of Southern Utah has its annual premiere event of Handel Messiah and it is free.
+The Orchestra of Southern Utah also performs their annual premiere event of Handel’s Messiah and it was free in 2019.